brandon-sexton/pysmad/README.md

 # PYXIS
-This package is public astrodynamics analysis and simulation sandbox not intended for commercial use.
+This package is a public astrodynamics analysis and simulation sandbox not intended for commercial use.

 ## Contributing
 When making contributions to the pyxis code repository, please follow these standards as closely as possible: